 The treatment of type 1 diabetes is based on the compensation of carbohydrate metabolism by injecting insulin.
 The pancreas does not produce sufficient amounts of insulin and therefore a person has to take daily injections.

-- Maintenance of a normal blood glucose level
+- Maintaining normal blood glucose levels

 - Elimination of symptoms